lbl-srg/obc/specification/source/executiveSummary.rst

 sequences of operation implemented in a building and compare them to the original design intent.
-Used together, this set of tools will have the potential to substantially reduce energy use in both new commercial buildings and in existing buildings with controls retrofits .
+Used together, this set of tools will have the potential to substantially reduce energy use in both new commercial buildings and in existing buildings with controls retrofits.
 However, to be effective, these tools need to be widely adopted and used by industry, including system engineers, designers, controls manufacturers, controls subcontractors, owners, and to be required or incentivized by other interested parties, including state energy